 About the Summit

-As part of its year-long National Forum on Libraries and Teens project, YALSA will host a Teens & Libraries Summit Jan.
+As part of its year-long National Forum on Libraries and Teens project, YALSA hosted a Teens & Libraries Summit Jan.
 23-24, 2013, in Seattle.
-The Summit will feature two days of speakers, panels and small group discussion to examine the current state of library services for and with young adults, and to explore how library services may need to evolve to meet the needs of 21st century adolescents.
+The Summit featured two days of speakers, panels and small group discussion to examine the current state of library services for and with young adults, and to explore how library services may need to evolve to meet the needs of 21st century adolescents.

 Attendees included individuals from the fields of education, technology, librarianship, youth development, research out of school time and more.
 They will address the following questions at the summit:

 Why do young adults need libraries?